Doist/elasticache-redis-cost/README.md

 # elasticache-redis-cost

-Command elasticache-redis-cost suggests AWS ElastiCache instance types that can fit existing Redis instances.
+Command elasticache-redis-cost suggests AWS ElastiCache for Redis instance types that can fit existing Redis instances.

     Usage of elasticache-redis-cost:
       -any-family